 FEBRUARY 2016 GUATEMALA MISSION TRIP

-LPC’s next mission trip to Guatemala is set for February 7 – 14, 2015.
+LPC’s next mission trip to Guatemala is set for February 13 -20, 2016.
 We will be working with our partners, Promised Land Ministries, in serving the people of the Lake Atitlan region of the country.
 The main focus of this trip will be improving the living conditions of some of the families living around the lake.
 Read more about this project here.
 There is also an opportunity to be involved in a children’s VBS type ministry and assisting in the medical clinics conducted in the villages around the lake.
 The need is great, and it feels great to be able to help fill the need of those of God’s children who have so little in the way of material possessions or financial means.
 If you would like to participate in this mission trip as a member of our “away team”, of if you are willing to be a part of the LPC “home team” in support of this trip, please contact Pastor Bill at the church office, or call Chet Marshall at 215 638-9035.
 Here is the Guatemala Handbook – 2015 and the 2015 Mission Team Information, Application and Covenant.
 The 2016 handbook and covenant will be available later in the year.

 NEEDED: USED INKJET CARTRIDGES & SCHOOL SUPPLIES